Yusuf-M-Mirza/Project-2/README.md

 - Physical Illness
 - Mental Illness

+_All findings are based upon self-reported survey data, thus showing associations and not direct causations_.

 ## Data Structure & Initial Checks
 The dataset constructed came from surveys that were sent company-wide, as shown in Figure 1.
 <div align="center">